FireSquid6/Warping-Wonders/README.md

 ## Fork Information
 This is a personal fork for my server.
 We prefer a harder recipe (2 diamond blocks instead of 2 diamonds) for the warp hub and don't want to use all of the other stuff.
 This removes that.
 The rest of the readme is left unmodified

+NiceKaleido is awesome for making a really easy to read codebase that makes this change easy.

 <img src="https://explorerseden.eu/warping_wonders_title.png" alt="header" width=100%>
 <br><br><br>